KyroChi/ParkTools/README.md

 # ParkTools

-A rail creating plugin for Sketchup designed for terrain park designers
+A rail creating plugin for Sketchup designed for terrain

-# Instalation

-Unpack the zip file and move the "ParkTools" directory and the "ParkTools.rb" file into your sketchup plugins directory

 ### Know Issues